+Notice that we have used

+danceStep (a more meaningful

+name than i) to represent the

+loop index variable.
+When you

+run this program, the robot

+should perform the dance routine

-You can stop a program at any time by hitting the CTRL-C keys (pronounced as Control-see).
-That is, pressing the CTRL-key and then at the same time pressing the c-key.
+ten times.
+Modify the valueYou can stop a program at any time by

+hitting the CTRL-C keys (pronounced as

+Control-see).
+That is, pressing the

+CTRL-key and then at the same time

+pressing the c-key.In the case of a robot program this will

-In the case of a robot program this will also stop the robot.
+also stop the robot.In the case of a robot program this will

+also stop the robot.